imagineLife/big-site/content/k8s/examples/user-role-config.md

 - [Set the current context for jake](#set-the-current-context-for-jake)
 - [Use the new context](#use-the-new-context)

+NOTE: the order here matters a bit.
+The last thing that can happen is using the new context.
+This seemed counterintuitive to me at first.

 ## Enable User Credentials for User "Jake"
 Here, "jake" gets added as a user to the kubeconfig file.
 ```bash